dart-lang/site-www/src/_guides/language/language-tour.md

   ```
 {{site.alert.end}}

-Although it often makes sense to place positional arguments first,
+You might want to place positional arguments first,
+but Dart doesn't require it.
-named arguments can be placed anywhere in the argument list
+Dart allows named arguments to be placed anywhere in the
-when it suits your API:
+argument list when it suits your API:

 <?code-excerpt "misc/lib/language_tour/functions.dart (named-arguments-anywhere)"?>
 ```dart